-Haverhill Police Department is Certified by the Massachusetts Police Accreditation Commission (MPAC).
+Haverhill Police Department was Accredited by the Massachusetts Police Accreditation Commission (MPAC) in November 2020.

 About the Massachusetts Police Accreditation Program:

 - Massachusetts is one of 25 states that offer an accreditation program for its law enforcement community separate from the national Accreditation program.